Wrack Line Blog "about" and "AD policy" can be found below the picture. What's a "Wrack Line"

 Perhaps this is how fears are actualized - made manifest.
 The fear of something persists in the back of our mind, slowly converting to physical tension, first in the jaw, then in the gut, and finally in the muscles themselves - perhaps adding to any muscle pain or soreness that we might already have.

 So, being mindful of Ernest Holmes’ suggestions to watch the mind-chatter, I stopped and made a quick affirmation: "I speak the words of release from tension and contraction in muscles."
-Then I went about my business, after working the sore area with my Theracane (a tool that let's one reach muscles in the back).
+Then I went about my business, after working the sore area with my Theracane (a tool that let's you reach muscles in your back).
 After a while the whole incident was forgotten.

 After we have developed the habit of making positive affirmations, we find that we can "de-fuse" fears before they become part of our physicality, before they are "internalized" - before the fear settles into muscular tension or tension in the gut.